Elettrotecnica/aframe-vr/Readme.md

 1. Install the package on your OpenACS instance
 2. Access the package index page with two different browsers or machines.
 Use unauthenticated users or two separate authenticated ones.

 The demo will spawn a simple sphere-shaped avatar for each participant in a vaporwave space.
-Roam around and stare at each other! :-) ...or just extend the basic demo to use nicer avatars and a cooler VR environment.
+Roam around and stare at each other!
+If you own a VR controller, have fun waving and pointing to your friends :-) ...or just extend the basic demo to use nicer avatars and a cooler VR environment.